SonWende/ssqPCRmf/README.md

 ```

 ## Step 3: Confirming uniqueness of candidate sequences
 We blast the candiate sequences to the nt database.
-This ensures that they are not only unique among the selected reference genomes, but have no high similarities o any other known sequences in the nt database.
+This ensures that they are not only unique among the selected reference genomes, but have no high similarities to any other known sequences in the nt database.
 Confrim this either using the [blastn website ](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome).
 Or use a local installation of blast+ with a local download of the indexed nt database, see [blast+ manual](https://www.ncbi.nlm.nih.gov/books/NBK279690/) for details.

 Best use a sequence with no blast hits for Primer design